Cosmogenic Origin of KM3-230213A: Delayed Gamma-Ray Emission from A Cosmic-Ray Transient: Introduction

 A cosmogenic neutrino hypothesis, assuming a proton contribution to the highest-energy UHECR spectrum and a strong redshift evolution of the source population, has been proposed \citep{KM3NeT:2025vut, Zhang:2025abk, Kuznetsov:2025ehl}.
 However, the Fermi-LAT diffuse isotropic $\gamma$-ray background (IGRB) severely constrains the cumulative contribution from such a population \citep{Cermenati:2025ogl}.
 A joint fit to neutrino data from IceCube and KM3NeT, along with the UHECR spectrum and composition data from the Pierre Auger Observatory \citep{PierreAuger:2023kgv}, indicates a distinct cosmic-ray source population \citep{Muzio:2025gbr}.
 The non-detection of a delayed photon signal from electromagnetic cascades of UHE $\gamma$ rays injected by the neutrino source can constrain the intergalactic magnetic field \citep{Fang:2025nzg}.
 For blazar cosmogenic scenarios, a source redshift $z \lesssim 1$ remains compatible with the typical Eddington luminosity of active galactic nuclei \citep{Das:2025vqd}.

 In this letter, we analyse the cosmogenic fluxes from a transient point source.
+Here, the unknown transient phenomenon may be a short-lived astrophysical event characterized by an episode of increased activity (and thus increased cosmic-ray luminosity) relative to the emission during the baseline quiescent state.
 The all-sky diffuse cosmogenic neutrino flux arises from integrating over all point sources at all redshifts.
 However, we assume that the transient source considered in our analysis belongs to a subdominant unresolved UHECR source population that injects protons, consistent with Fermi-LAT IGRB constraints on a proton-dominated UHECR source model.
 We present the prospects for detecting the associated cosmogenic $\gamma$-ray flux, peaking at a much later time, if the neutrino event originated from a UHECR interaction.
 We consider various source distances and examine the time-delay distributions of neutrinos and $\gamma$-rays.
 Our analysis constrains the source distance by the absence of coincident electromagnetic counterparts at the current epoch.
 This analysis also provides insight into orphan very-high-energy (VHE; $E_{\gamma}\gtrsim0.1$ TeV) $\gamma$-ray detection as a delayed signal from a past transient and hints at the nature of such sources, which produce a neutrino flux comparable to that of the KM3-230213A event at a much earlier time.

 In Sec.~\ref{sec:simulation}, we summarize our model considerations and the simulation setup used to analyze cosmogenic neutrino and $\gamma$-ray fluxes.
 We present our results in Sec.~\ref{sec:results} and discuss the implications in Sec.~\ref{sec:discussions}.
 We draw our conclusions in Sec.~\ref{sec:conclusion}.